shiaky/breitbandmessung/README.md

 A script to enable customers of lazy ISPs to perform measurement campaigns of the connection speed as described [here](https://www.bundesnetzagentur.de/DE/Sachgebiete/Telekommunikation/Verbraucher/Breitbandmessung/Breitbandmessung-node.html) in an automated way.

-## Usage
+## Usage Node

 - install dependencies using `yarn install`
--   rename `conf.example.js` to `conf.js`
--   adapt the variables accordingly
 - perform a test using `node index.js`
+- find the results in the `EXPORT_PATH` defined

-## Notes
+## Usage Docker

--   the script is rating the provider with grade 6 automatically (adapt it if you like your provider)
--   the script is stating that you use a LAN connection while performing the speedtest because this is the only way you can use it to argument against your provide ... you have to ensure you are using a cable connection
+- build docker image using `docker build . -t breitbandmessung`
+- perform the test `docker run -v $PWD/messprotokolle:/export/ breitbandmessung`

 ## License